ania4data/DSND1-project1_charityML/README.md

 # Finding Donors for CharityML

-In this project I used several supervised algorithms to accurately model individuals' income using data collected from the 1994 U.S.
+In this project I used several supervised algorithms to accurately model individuals' income using data collected from the 1994 U.S. census.
 Algorithms studied here are:

 - Random Forest